Palestinian Islamic Jihad: History and background

+Establishment

-PIJ was formally established in Gaza in 1981 by two Palestinian activists: Fathi abd al-Aziz Shaqaqi, a Rafah-based physician, and Shaykh Abd al-Aziz Awda, an Islamic preacher from the Jabaliyya refugee camp, as well as Ramadan Shalah, Bashir Moussa, and three other Palestinian radicals.
+PIJ was formally established in Gaza in 1981 by six Palestinian activists, most notably: Fathi abd al-Aziz Shaqaqi, a Rafah-based physician, Shaykh Abd al-Aziz Awda, an Islamic preacher from the Jabaliyya refugee camp, as well as Ramadan Shalah, Bashir Moussa.
 Based in Egypt, Shaqaqi and Awda were originally members of the Muslim Brotherhood.
-Their views on the destruction of Israel led them in 1979 to establish Islamic Jihad-Shaqaqi Faction, a branch of the Egyptian Islamic Jihad. and conducted operations out of Egypt.
-The Shaqaqi Faction was expelled from Egypt in 1981, following the assassination of Anwar Sadat, the 3rd President of Egypt, by the Egyptian Islamic Jihad.
+Their views on the necessity of the destruction of Israel led them in 1979 to establish the Egyptian Islamic Jihad branch Egyptian Islamic Jihad-Shaqaqi Faction and conduct militant operations out of Egypt.
+After the assassination of Anwar Sadat, the Egyptian president the Shaqaqi faction was expelled from Egypt due to Egypt uncovering the groups connections to the perpetrators.
 Shaqaqi and Awda returned to Gaza where they formally established PIJ, from where it continued its operations.

 The aim of the organization was the establishment of a sovereign Islamic Palestinian state within the geographic borders of pre-1948 Mandatory Palestine.
 Completely rejecting the political process, the organization professes that its goals can only be achieved through military means.
 PIJ began its armed operations against Israel in 1984.
+Palestinian Islamic Jihad only announced its existence publicly on December 11th 1987, but its existence was already widely known.

+Intifada era

+During the First Intifada PIJ would use both terrorism and civil resistance, initially the PIJ had only 300 members but they had far more ideological supporters which gave them disproportionate influence for their size.
+Early in the Intifada it seemed likely that the group would merge with the PLO largely due to their mutual initial disapproval of violence at the time.
+But this never happened because the UNLU disliked the PIJ and prevented the merger, though the groups still cooperated periodically.
+In the first month of the Intifada it was very active in organizing and calling for protests but after the start of 1988 the groups decreased in activity and was crippled in March 1988 when the IDF arrested many of the leaders and members.
+It took the group until Fall of 1988 to regroup and after it did it took on a more militant approach and ended its relationship with the PLO.

 In 1988, its leaders were exiled by Israel to Lebanon.
 While in Lebanon, the group received training, support and other backing from Hezbollah and its backers in Iran, and developed a close relationship with the organization.
 In 1990, the headquarters of PIJ moved to the Syrian capital, Damascus, where it continues to be based, with offices in Beirut, Tehran, and Khartoum.

-PIJ masterminded several suicide attacks in Israel, and is considered by Israel the most extreme organization in its operational methods and commitment to the destruction of Israel.
-By 1995 PIJ was, according to Robert Fisk, "perhaps the fiercest of all Israel's modern-day enemies."
-There was a subsequent crackdown on the PIJ by Israel and the Palestinian National Authority which led to a significant weakening of the organization.

-On 20 February 2003, University of South Florida computer engineering professor Sami Al-Arian was arrested after being indicted on a terrorism-related charge.
-U.S. Attorney General John Ashcroft alleged at a press conference that Al-Arian was the North American head of the Palestinian Islamic Jihad.
-On 6 December 2006, Sami Al-Arian was sentenced to 57 months in prison, pursuant to a plea bargain.
-In November 2006 he was found guilty of civil contempt for refusing to testify before a federal grand jury and served 21 months in prison on that conviction.
-On 27 June 2014, the US Federal Government dropped all charges against Al-Arian.
+PIJ masterminded several suicide attacks in Israel.
+From the late 80's to mid 90's PIJ had a rivalry with Hamas as they competed for sway over more radical Palestinians, though as time went on they would grow closer.